Huuduc2707/QuizzApp/README.md

 ### Step 4: Click "Admin" button of mySQL to go to its dashboard

-### Step 5: Create a database and named it "quizApp"
+### Step 5: Create a database and name it "quizApp"

 ### Step 6: Import db.sql file to create the database